 Excess body weight is a risk factor for a number of chronic diseases including cancer, cardiovascular disease and type II diabetes.

-Food allergies/intolerances – Food sensitivities may cause allergic people to crave those foods to which they are allergic encouraging them to overeat.
-In addition eating food to which you are sensitive can cause you body to retain both water and fat.
-If you crave foods but then still feel hungry after eating them this could indicate food sensitivity, especially if these signs are accompanied by other symptoms such as digestive disturbance.
-If you suspect a food sensitivity you should consider having a food allergy or intolerance test.
-If you find out you do have an issue with a particular food Smart Nutrition can help you to change your diet and find tasty alternatives.
-Food Allergy and Intolerance Testing.
+Craving certain foods but then still feeling hungry after eating them can indicate food sensitivity, especially if this is accompanied by other symptoms such as digestive disturbance.
+If you suspect a food sensitivity, a Food Allergy or Intolerance Test can give you valuable information.
+And if you discover that you have an issue with a particular food, Smart Nutrition can help you to change your diet and find tasty alternatives.

-Nutrient deficiencies – Certain nutrients are essential for ensuring that the energy production process in the body runs properly.
-These include the B-vitamins and the mineral magnesium.
-Unfortunately these are the nutrients that most often lacking in our modern processed diets!
+Nutrient deficiencies: certain nutrients are essential for ensuring that the energy production process in the body runs properly.
+These include the B-vitamins and the mineral magnesium – the nutrients that most often lacking in our modern processed diets!
 Without sufficient nutrient supply we don’t have the energy to exercise and the body doesn’t have the tools it needs to burn calories.

 The NutrEval Test gives a comprehensive overview of your nutrient status, which can be very helpful in identifying underlying issues if you’re trying to lose weight.

 Psychological factors: many different psychological factors play a large part in weight gain or weight loss from cravings, emotional eating, eating out of boredom, binge eating and hidden unconscious fears of being slim.

 Identifying these “hidden” factors, if they are part of your overall weight picture, is the first step.
 The next step is to do something about it.
 Smart Nutrition have found that working on these issues alongside a healthy weight loss plan can be the real solution to weight loss.